Mileage: 1-5 miles

 Elevation Gain: 100-1000 ft, depending on how many hills you do.
 The high was 372ft.

-Map: Aerial map or my GAIA.
-You can, also, find an orienteering map here.
+Map: Aerial map or you can also find an orienteering map here.

 Favorite eats post-hike: K Fresh, Sol Food, Organic Valley Deli Soundbite Cider, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.